 A VAT group's option form(8) contains all of the relevant information (eg, details of the group members, a declaration confirming the existence of the links among them and details of the group's activities).
 The option is binding for three years and is automatically renewed for each subsequent year if it is not revoked.

-For further information on this topic please contact Simona Zangrandi and Franco Pozzi at Studio Legale Tributario Biscozzi Nobili by telephone (+39 02 763 6931) or email (firstname.lastname@example.org and email@example.com).
+For further information on this topic please contact Simona Zangrandi or Franco Pozzi at Studio Legale Tributario Biscozzi Nobili by telephone (+39 02 763 6931) or email (email@example.com or firstname.lastname@example.org).
 The Studio Legale Tributario Biscozzi Nobili website can be accessed at www.slta.it.

 (1) In the case of VAT consolidation (IVA di Gruppo), the parent company of a VAT group offsets the input and output VAT positions periodically determined by each consolidated entity that must issue and record its own invoice in order to calculate its VAT liquidation and its own VAT return.